GrassWarlock/testing-grounds/t.md

 <details><summary>Feature Requests</summary>

-* Write a detailed issue, explaining what it should do or how.
+* Write a detailed issue, ssexplaining what it should do or how.
 Avoid writing just "like X app does"
 * Include screenshot (if needed)

 Source requests should be created at https://github.com/tachiyomiorg/tachiyomi-extensions, they do not belong in this repository.